sourcefuse/loopback4-authentication/README.md

 ### Apple Oauth 2

+In order to use it, run `npm install --save passport-apple`.
 First, create a AuthUser model implementing the IAuthUser interface.
 You can implement the interface in the user model itself.
 See sample below.

 ```ts